-Gutters and Downspouts collect a lot of water during a rain storm.
+Gutters can collect a lot of water during a rain storm.
 It is estimated that one inch of rain on an average 2,000 sq ft home will produce approximately 1,100 gallons of water.
 Your downspout should be directing their water discharge at least 6 feet away from your foundation.
 In Barrie most subdivision homes have a swale located between homes that will direct water towards the street or backyard in some instances.
-I always recommend to my Home Inspection clients that they grab their umbrella during a heave rain and go outside and identify any areas where water is not properly draining away from their home.
+I always recommend to my Home Inspection clients that they grab their umbrella during a heavy rain and go outside and identify any areas where water is not properly draining away from their home.
 This is one of the most common causes of a Wet Basements.

 Landscaping and Drainage have a huge impact on what happens to water from rain or snow melting.
 Ideally your homes grading should slope down 6 inches for every 10 feet away from your foundation.
-Older homes may have had top soil added or even worse, planters built against the foundation which will trap and collect any water in that area.
-Many home which have a sidewalk along foundation will notice that the sidewalk slopes towards the house which will direct water against foundation.
+Older homes may havehad top soil added or even worse, planters built against the foundation which will trap and collect any water in that area.
+Many home which have a sidewalk along foundation will notice that the sidewalk slopes towards the house which will direct water against foundation causing a Wett Basement.
 Soil beside a foundation will typically sink as it was never compacted when house was built.